statsig-io/docs/docs/statsig-warehouse-native/guides/running_a_poc.md

         - Identify your hypothesis and [metrics](/statsig-warehouse-native/guides/metrics) which will validate this hypothesis.
 These metrics will be joined with unit assignment/exposure data and run through the stats engine.
         - If your team plans on running **analysis only**, identify the user **assignment** data which will be joined with the metric data.
             - This approach can yield results for analysis in as little as **30 minutes,** assuming data is readily available for ingestion
-        - If your team plans on utilizing the **create and analyze** experimentation option, you’ll want to identify **where** the experiment will run.
+        - If your team plans on utilizing the **Assign and Aanalyze** experimentation option, you’ll want to identify **where** the experiment will run.
 Typically **web based** experiments are easier to evaluate, however Statsig has SDK support for server and mobile SDKs as well.
             - **Note**: It’s important the implementing team understands how the SDKs operate prior to executing a proof of concept.
 Our [client](/client/introduction) and [server](/server/introduction) docs can help orient your team!
             - A typical evaluation takes **2-4 weeks** to account for experiment design, implementation, time to bake, and analysis.
 To ensure a successful POC, [have a well scoped plan](/guides/running-a-poc#phase-0-scope--prepare-your-poc) and ensure the right teams are included to assist along the way.
     - Read [experimentation best practices](https://statsig.com/blog/product-experimentation-best-practices) to get an idea of how to best succeed.